 Shift the thermostat to “on” from “auto” to force the fan to turn on.
 If the fan turns on, power is working properly, but if it doesn’t, your furnace may not be getting power.

 Every furnace includes a power switch (that resembles a light switch) either on the furnace or on a wall close by.
 Flip the switch and wait a few minutes to see if it turns the furnace on.
 Also make sure all access panels and doors on the furnace are completely closed.

 High-efficiency furnaces can drain off several gallons of water each day.
 If the drain lines are clogged with dirt and debris, the furnace will shut down.

 7. Assess Vents for Blockage

-If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
-Confirm the surrounding region is clear of leaves, animal nests, or snow/ice.
+If you have a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
+Make sure the surrounding region is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

-Your HVAC system is a valuable investment with a limited lifetime.
+Your HVAC system is an expensive investment with a limited lifetime.
 Depending on use, with professional maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to install a new one.
-However, poor maintenance is one of the main reasons for premature replacement HVAC systems prior to end of average life expectancy.
+However, poor maintenance is one of the main reasons for premature replacement HVAC systems before end of average life expectancy.

-If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to break the bank.
+If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to cost a limb.
 Frequently we have special offers in your local area that you can run wild with.

 It’s best to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace takes a dive.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.